 This paper assesses the effectiveness of the EBA initiative on the LDC exports of cloves, vanilla beans, coffee, crustaceans and molluscs over the period 1995-2006.
-The sample of commodities is derived from a selection process based on three conditions concerning the overall export capacity of LDCs, the existence of an effective tariff gain for LDCs as a result of EBA and the absence of intra-year seasonality in tariff levels.
+The sample of commodities is derived from a selection process based on three conditions concerning the overall export capacity of EBA countries, the existence of an effective tariff gain for LDCs as a result of EBA and the absence of intra-year seasonality in tariff levels.

-With respect to other literature dealing with this issue, the effectiveness of EBA in promoting an increase in LDCs exports, and using the same empirical framework, namely the gravity model, we introduce a few innovations.
-First of all, unlike the rest of the literature using the gravity model to explicitly evaluate the impact of EBA, this paper proposes a measure of preferential trade policies based on the preferential margin and not on dummies.
-Secondly, this paper presents an evaluation obtained by using data disaggregated at HS8 level in order to avoid aggregation bias in calculating an average measure of tariffs and with the aim of better identifying the key trade flow on which the preferential treatment is expected to have an impact.
-Thirdly, we control for country heterogeneity, endogeneity and zero-trade flows.
+With respect to the literature dealing with the same issue, the role of EBA, and using the same empirical framework, namely the gravity model, we introduce a few innovations.
+First of all, in this paper preferential trade policies are measured not by a dummy, but by a preferential margin.
+Secondly, the paper presents an evaluation obtained by using data disaggregated at HS8 level in order to avoid aggregation bias in calculating an average measure of tariffs and with the aim of better identifying the key trade flow on which the preferential treatment is expected to have an impact.
+Thirdly, we control for country heterogeneity, endogeneity and selection bias due to zero trade flows.
 Estimations were made using the negative binomial model.

 Results, in some ways, contrast with those obtained in previous works which have unanimously found that EBA was not effective in increasing EU imports from LDCs.
 It should be noted that those papers consider total trade and not imports at commodity level.
-On the contrary, by using trade at a very high level of data disaggregation, we have shown that the EBA initiative exerts for some products a positive role in enhancing LDC exports to the EU.
-In particular, the exports of crustaceans and vanilla were positively affected by the preferential treatment provided under EBA while no conclusion can be drawn when considering the exports of coffee, molluscs and cloves.
+On the contrary, by using trade at a very high level of data disaggregation, we have shown that the EBA initiative exerts a positive role in enhancing LDC exports to the EU for some products.
+In particular, the exports of crustaceans and vanilla were positively affected by the preferential treatment under EBA during the years of the application of the new initiative, while no conclusion can be draw when considering the exports of coffee, molluscs and cloves.